adorabilis/rl-snake/README.md

 <img align="right" src="https://github.com/user-attachments/assets/2f912ded-5699-4316-a591-b6e4ef65440a" alt="RL agent playing the classic snake game">

-The agent uses a neural network to approximate the Q-value function, which predidcts the expected future rewards for each possible action.
+The agent uses a neural network to approximate the Q-value function, which predicts the expected future rewards for each possible action.
 The agent explores the environment using an epsilon-greedy policy, balancing exploration (random actions) and exploitation (choosing the best-known action).
 The experience replay buffer stores past interactions, allowing the agent to learn from a diverse set of states and actions.

 After training, the agent learns to: